On the Markoff Equation

 it follows that \ $c_1$ = $c_2$ \ implies \ $a_1$ = $a_2$ \ and \ $b_1$ = $b_2$.

-However, since the techniques and formulae leading up to the proof of this statement are far broader than the primary objective itself, a great deal of effort will be dedicated to issues relating to, but not necessarily indispensible for the proof.
+However, since the techniques and formulae leading up to the proof of this statement are far broader than the primary objective itself, a great deal of effort will be dedicated to issues relating to, but not necessarily indispensable for the proof.
 Hopefully, this broadened approach to the issues involved will contribute to an enhanced understanding of the ideas and the formalism which are so particular to the Markoff equation.
-The starting point for the proof of the unicity of a dominant Markoff number is to encode every Markoff triple in a (upper) triangular 3x3 matrix, with 1's in the diagonal, and then to determine an explicit form for the ``isomorphs'' of these matrices.
+We start by encoding every Markoff triple in a (upper) triangular 3x3 matrix, with 1's in the diagonal, and then move on to determine an explicit form for the ``isomorphs'' of these matrices.
 More specifically, given any pair of such matrices, the connectedness of the Markoff tree gives rise to an integral unimodular matrix transforming one into the other, in the same vein as equivalent quadratic forms are related.
 An integral nilpotent rank 2 matrix, which is associated (essentially uniquely) with each of the aforementioned unitriangular matrices, gives rise to a one-variable parametrization of all ``automorphs'' of those triangular matrices.
 All of this will be covered in Section 1 through Section 3.
 The parametrization of the ``automorphs'' obtained in Section 3 will lead in Section 4 to a diophantine matrix equations, whose solutions are closely related to integers $n$ for which the number $- 1$ is a quadratic residue modulo $n$.
-This in turn will lead to a canonical matrix factorization of these solutions, which is particular to the Markoff property.
-In Section 5 the Theorem will be proved.
-The proof relies on the ideas and the formalism developed in Section 3 and Section 4.
-For a more detailed exposition of the outline of the proof we refer to the beginning of Section 5.
-In Section 6 we will embark on a closer analysis of the matrix which is at the center of the factorization obtained in Section 4.
+This in turn will lead to a canonical matrix factorization of these solutions, which is particular to the Markoff property. \ In Section 5 we will embark on a closer analysis of the matrix which is at the center of the factorization obtained in Section 4.